 Out of all of the sensory tools and toys that we are using right now, this one gets used the most.
 My daughter uses it at the dinner table during meal times.
 She also takes it to school with her every day to use while doing desk work.
 It has been a tremendous asset to her development so far.
-If you’re interested in getting one for your child, this is the one that we purchased and still use.
+If you’re interested in getting one for your child, check out this highly rated cushion on Amazon.

 I first started looking into the balance cushion after doing some reading and talking to her Occupational Therapist.
 My daughter was having a really hard time sitting and eating.
 She would ask to get up about every 5 minutes.
 Ever since we got the cushion and started using it, she actually sits through the whole meal!
 We get to sit and have conversations without her leaving frequently.
 The sensory input from the little nodes along with the “wobble” of the cushion help her to stay focused.

 In school she uses it to help her focus.
 The balance cushion is included in her 504 plan accommodations.
 I can’t speak super specifically to the progress that she has made in class since she started using it.
 But her teachers have said that she is making strides each day, and that they can see that she is working really hard to do better.
 When she first took it into school kids were asking her about it.
 It made her a bit uncomfortable to have that extra attention, but by the second day everyone had forgotten about it.
 Now it’s just part of her every day routine!

 Sensory Tool #2: Calm Down Strips